flavor-finance/custom-prize-strategy/README.md

 const flavorStrategylInst = await FlavorStrategy.at(strategyAddress);
 ```

-5. For each instance of Pod Contract Call
+5. For each instance of the Pod Contract call the function

 ```
 flavorStrategylInst.addPodAddress(string memory assetSymbol, address podAddress, address priceFeedAddress)